wyatt-toure/guppy-colour-learning/README.md

 correctly.
 Then install the package dependencies onto your system using `renv::restore()`.
 Running `renv::restore()` will install the correct versions of all the packages needed to reproduce our results.
-Packages are installed in a stand-alone library for this project, and will not affect your installed R packages anywhere else.
+Packages are installed in a stand-alone library for this project and will not affect your installed R packages anywhere else.

 If you want to reproduce specific results from the analyses you can open either